-4. Thanking free surfers for their patience, when leaving the contest area for hours, days and maybe one week.
-Surf contest commentators are like clerics.
-Spreading peace, love and understanding.
-Local surfers will be forced to leave the line-up, anyway.
-"A big shoot-out to the local free surfers.
+4. Thanking free surfers for their patience, when leaving the contest area for hours, days and even up to one week.
+Surf contest commentators are like clerics, spreading peace, love and understanding.
+Local surfers will be forced to leave the line-up during competitions, no matter what.
+"A big shoot-out to the local free-surfers.
 Thank you for sharing your waves".
 Yeah, right.

-5. Waxing surfboards that are already waxed before each heat.
-A classic pro surfer tic.
-Fifteen minutes before hitting the water, competitive surfers tend to re-wax their surfboards for the 10th time.
-Tenth time, in the last two hours.
+5. Waxing surfboards that are already waxed before each heat: a classic pro surfer tic.
+Fifteen minutes before hitting the water, competitive surfers tend to re-wax their surfboards.
+For the tenth time.
+In two hours.

 8. Claiming waves discreetly like a British gentleman.
 They say judges and commentators don't like claims, but they're the only ones.
 Fans love enthusiastic wave claims.
-So, pro surfers tend to use a middle term with low profile body language.
+Pro surfers tend to use a middle term with low profile body language.
 Tested.
 It works.